The Ultimate Guide to Edible Wild and Garden Flowers UK

 Holly Hock: Very bland tasting flavour.

-Honeysuckle: Sweet honey flavour, amazing in teas.
+Honeysuckle: Honeysuckle has a sweet honey flavour, amazing in teas.
 A word of warning though, the berries are highly poisonous!

 Jack by The Hedge: Jack by the Hedge or Garlic Mustards flowers are exactly that, mildly garlicky.
 Great in salads!